fsprojects/fantomas/docs/docs/end-users/StyleGuide.md

 ## G-Research Style

-[G-Research](https://www.gresearch.co.uk/) has been our _single enterprise sponsor_ for the last five years. **Fantomas would not exists** in it's current form if it were **not for their support**.
+[G-Research](https://www.gresearch.co.uk/) has been our _single enterprise sponsor_ for the last five years. **Fantomas would not exist** in it's current form if it were **not for their support**.
 Their interest was to have a tool that automatically format code according to their _internal guidelines_.
 These have been made available publicly and can be turned on via [various settings](https://github.com/G-Research/fsharp-formatting-conventions/blob/master/.editorconfig).

 ## Recommendations

-To strengthen the message of unity we advice that you to not change the default settings.
+To strengthen the message of unity we advice that you do not change the default settings.
 The **out-of-the-box experience** should be a result of what the **brightest minds of the community** came up with.
 If you are _new_ to the F# language, this is what you want.